interrogator/depgrep/README.md

 s : sentence number
 ```

-If your corpus has metadata fields, you can also incorporate these: `speaker"TONY"` will match tokens with TONY given as speaker.
-Since such metadata is given at sentence level, however, it is probably better to first reduce your DataFrame to sentences with the correct metadata.

 ### Relations

 Relations specify the relationship between nodes.
 For example, we can use `f"nsubj" <- f"ROOT"` to locate nominal subjects governed by nodes in the role of *ROOT*.
 The thing you want to find is the leftmost node in the query.
 So, while the above query finds nominal subject tokens, you could use inverse relation, `f"ROOT" -> f"nsubj"` to return the ROOT tokens.